An Empirical Analysis of Machine Learning Model and Dataset Documentation, Supply Chain, and Licensing Challenges on Hugging Face: Related work

-In conclusion, while our study has been informed by prior work \cite{castano2024lessons,yang2024navigating,jiang2024naming,jiang2023ptmtorrent,oreamuno2024state,Jiang2023AnES,pepe2024hugging,taraghi2024deep,jiang2023peatmoss}, our investigation focuses on the structure and characteristics of the ML supply chain itself and the challenges encountered in managing it.
-More specifically, while previous work examined deficiencies in documentation and licensing at the level of individual models, we investigate the ML supply chain at a higher level by examining how it is structured and how models relate to each other.
+In conclusion, while our study builds on the basis of prior work \cite{castano2024lessons,yang2024navigating,jiang2024naming,jiang2023ptmtorrent,oreamuno2024state,Jiang2023AnES,pepe2024hugging,taraghi2024deep,jiang2023peatmoss}, our investigation focuses on the structure and characteristics of the ML supply chain itself and the challenges encountered in managing it.
+More specifically, while previous work examined deficiencies in documentation and licensing at the level of individual models, we investigate the ML supply chain at a higher level by examining how it is structured and how models relate.
+Additionally, where previous work has examined the relationships between projects and models, we examine the relationships among multiple models.
+Thus, our work is beneficial not only to software developers, as is the case for prior work, but also to data scientists, ML engineers, and anyone who wants to reuse models with complex dependencies.
+By providing an ecosystem-level examination of the ML supply chain, we provide these groups with the information necessary to understand how models relate to one another and evolve, licensing concerns regarding ML components on Hugging Face, and potential challenges one can face regarding model documentation.